 - Advised Cadence Design Systems on due diligence matters in connection with its acquisition of India-based Cosmic Circuits Private Limited.

-- Serving as FCPA compliance counsel to a bio-technology firm conducting clinical trials in China and Taiwan.
+- Served as FCPA compliance counsel to a bio-technology firm conducting clinical trials in China and Taiwan.

 - Advised Intel Corporation on due diligence matters in connection with its $4.1 billion equity investment in ASML Holding NV.